erezsh/plyplus/README.md

 Rule 2. -- name: '\w+' ;

 The rule 'name' (as referred to by start), contains just one token.
-The reason for having this rule, instead of just defining this token in 'start', will be clear later on.
 The token is defined using a regular expression (all tokens are regexps), and matches words (any sequence of one or more letters).
+Note that we defined it in a new rule, instead of defining it anonymously in 'start', because plyplus filters the output for tokens don't reside within their own rule.
+The rationale is that most tokens are useless punctuation, and in the cases that they aren't, the rule is useful to explain their significance.

 Let's see the result of parsing with the grammar.

     >>> list_parser.parse('cat,milk,dog')
-    start(name('cat'), _anon_1_star(',', name('milk'), ',', name('dog')))
+    start(name('cat'), _anon_1_star(name('milk'), name('dog')))

-The result is a STree instance, with a 'head' attribute of 'start' and a tail containing the matches, some of which are strings, and some of which are more STree instances.
+The result is a STree instance, with a 'head' attribute of 'start' and a 'tail' attribute which is a list of nested STree instances.
-You'll notice the output is a bit messy.
-Let's clean it up.

-1. 'simp_1_star' is the name of the implicit rule we created with the asterisk in 'start'.
+It's simple to understand, but what is \_anon\_1\_star?
+It's the name of the implicit rule we created with the asterisk in 'start'.
 We can tell plyplus to expand it (i.e. move its matches to its parent) by using the @\* operator.

-2. We don't need the commas.
-We can tell plyplus to get rid of extra tokens by using the filter\_tokens option.
-Plyplus will get rid of any token that isn't defined individually in a rule (like 'name' is).
+( Note: It's possible to get the commas as well ("punctuation tokens"), by instanciating Grammar with auto\_filter\_tokens=False )

-Let's apply these changes and see the result:
+Let's apply change the operator and see the result:

-    >>> list_parser = Grammar(r"start: name (',' name)@* ; name: '\w+' ;", filter_tokens=True)
+    >>> list_parser = Grammar(r"start: name (',' name)@* ; name: '\w+' ;")
     >>> list_parser.parse('cat,milk,dog')
-    ['start', ['name', 'cat'], ['name', 'milk'], ['name', 'dog']]
+    start(name('cat'), name('milk'), name('dog'))

-That's much better, and we can apply a simple list comprehension to get the list data:
+That's cleaner!
+And now we can apply a simple list comprehension to get the list data:

-    >>> [x[1] for x in _[1:]]
+    >>> [x.tail[0] for x in _.tail]
     ['cat', 'milk', 'dog']

 Well, that seems like a lot of overhead just to split a list, doesn't it?
-The beauty of using grammars is how easy it is to add a lot of complexity.
+But the beauty of using grammars is in how easy it is to add a lot of complexity.
 Now that we know the basics, let's write a grammar that takes a string of nested python-ish lists and returns a flat list of all the numbers in it.

     >>> list_parser = Grammar("""
             start: list ;                           // We only match a list